Julius Schwartz: Personal life

 Schwartz died at the age of 88, after being hospitalized for pneumonia.
 He was survived by his son-in-law, grandchildren and great-grandchildren.
 He remained a "goodwill ambassador" for DC Comics and an Editor Emeritus up until his death.

-Following his death, a number of women came forward alleging that Schwartz had behaved inappropriately with them.
-These included Jo Duffy, Jill Thompson, and Colleen Doran, who stated that he had attempted to fondle her in a limousine when she was an aspiring artist in her teens.

 Awards

 In 1998, Dragon*Con chairman Ed Kramer established the Julie Award, bestowed for universal achievement spanning multiple genres and selected each year by a panel of industry professionals.
 The inaugural recipient was science-fiction and fantasy Grand Master Ray Bradbury.
 Additional awards, presented by Schwartz each year, included Forrest J. Ackerman, Yoshitaka Amano, Alice Cooper, Will Eisner, Harlan Ellison, Neil Gaiman, Carmine Infantino, Anne McCaffrey, Peter David, Jim Steranko, and Micky Dolenz.

 In addition to his induction into both of the comic-book industry's halls of fame, Schwartz received a great deal of other recognition over the course of his career, including: